 Sniff out more as to why you should NOT buy a dog from a breeder

 ARF, hope you now understand why you should NEVER get a puppy before 8 weeks!
-For health, behavioral, psychological, and ethical reasons, you should NOT consider getting a puppy under 8 weeks old.
-And, don’t forget to ADOPT, DON’T SHOP.
+For health, behavioral, psychological, and ethical reasons, you should NEVER consider getting a puppy under 8 weeks old.
+Always consider adoption first – ADOPT, DON’T SHOP.

 Sniff out how to potty train your new puppy without a crate NOW.